spidernet-io/spiderpool/docs/usage/ippool-multi.md

 # Backup IPPool

-Multiple IP pools can be set for a pod for the usage of backup IP resources.
+Multiple IP pools can be set for a Pod for the usage of backup IP resources.

 ## Get Started